Support for Place-Making and Design

 Our characterisation projects and Historic Area Assessments (including via our new charged-for services) provide a deeper understanding of places.

 Historic England, on behalf of the Secretary of State, identifies and defines the most important historic elements of a place from a national perspective.
 These are listed and defined in the online National Heritage List for England.
-Local designation of conservation areas and other heritage assets complements this national list.
+In addition, local authorities have powers to designate conservation areas and to compile lists of locally important heritage assets.
 The variety of protected assets contributes to the character of places.

 We run a number of grant schemes to help with the cost of caring for all sorts of buildings, monuments, areas and landscapes.
-With our national perspective, we target funds on those of high importance, which are seriously at risk, and where other attempts to improve the situation have not succeeded.
-Our grants also help to develop new methods for planning and conservation.
-These can be used as examples.
 They also help to develop skills and support participation within communities and in local planning authorities they support participation in place-making.

 Through our Heritage Action Zones initiative, we're working to breathe new life into old places.
 By unleashing the power in England's historic environment to create economic growth, the initiative will improve quality of life in villages, towns and cities.